 MA, Contemplative Psychotherapy, Naropa University

 MFA, Poetry, Sarah Lawrence College

-For over 10 years, Regina has been a passionate student advocate, and has dedicated her career to helping students develop the authenticity and integrity necessary to navigate college life.
+For over ten years, Regina has been a passionate student advocate, and has dedicated her career to helping students develop the authenticity and integrity necessary to navigate college life.
 She has supported students as a teacher (literature, first-year seminars, and creative writing), academic advisor, counselor, and friend.
 She currently serves as a teaching support professional in both the undergraduate and graduate Psychology programs, and is the founder of JoySpring Therapy.
-With graduate degrees in both Poetry and Contemplative Psychotherapy, Regina is committed to serving students in way that is both inspired by poetic vision and grounded in heart-and-body-centered compassion.
+With graduate degrees in both Poetry and Contemplative Psychotherapy, Regina is committed to serving students in a way that is both inspired by poetic vision and grounded in heart-and-body-centered compassion.